nboley/datamanifest/README.md

 # Data Manifest

 DataManifest is a lightweight tool and python library for storing and versioning collections of bioinformatics data.
-The design philosphy is that everything should be usable as a file tree, while allowing for syncs to s3, fast cehckouts, and data safety through file-system level locks and md5sum verifications.
+The design philosophy is that everything should be usable as a file tree, while allowing for syncs to S3, fast checkouts, and data safety through file-system level locks and md5sum verifications.

+## Versioning

+DataManifest uses **S3 native versioning** to track file versions.
+This means:
+- The S3 bucket **must have versioning enabled** before creating a manifest
+- Remote files are stored with their original names (no MD5 prefix)
+- Each file upload returns a unique S3 version ID that is stored in the manifest
+- Previous versions remain accessible via their version IDs
+- Local cache files use MD5 prefixes for deduplication across versions

 # Quick Start